 - Fewer than 50 employees at the end of the financial year

 - Consolidated gross assets valued at less than $12.5 million at the end of the financial year.

 According to ABS numbers (from 2016), small enterprises employ over 97% of the people employed in Australia.
 The breakdown of employment by business definition is:

 |Size||Total employees||Percentage of total|

 These figures show us that small to medium enterprises (SMEs) employ 99.8 of all workers employed by private entities in Australia.
 To put these numbers into perspective, 61 per cent of Australian businesses by number are sole traders who don’t have employees.
 Having 1 to 4 employees, micro businesses account for 27 per cent of businesses in Australia.

-In June 2018 there were 1,987,000 public sector employees (local, state and federal), so these businesses employ more people than government bodies employ.
+In June 2018 there were 1,987,000 public sector employees (local, state and federal), so SMEs employ more people than government bodies.

 The key ABS findings regarding small business employment in 2017-2018 included:

 - Almost two-thirds of Australian businesses (1,435,547 or 62.1%) did not have employees